 General Judging Concepts

-We direct you to review the newly defined judging concepts that will form much of the core of the judges decision making.
-These are adapted from the California State Science Fair core concepts and are listed in section 9.5 of the general rules.
+We direct you to review the judging concepts that will form much of the core of the judges decision making.
+These are adapted from the California Science and Engineering Fair core concepts and are listed in section 9.5 of the general rules.

 In addition, our Judging Handbook (link below) provides detailed information about the judging process and the judging system that we use.